MichaelForsmann/Predicting-asthma-from-Early-life-Cumulative-indoor-and-outdoor-exposures/readme.md

 The synthetic data was created since it is clinical data, which doesn't allow us to open-source it.
 The data is mostly there to showcase the application and that the code is working.

-Example code for the paper is in Traning
+Example code for the paper is in Examples

-Plots from running the code get send to the plots folder
+Plots from running the code get send to the Plots

-Models is in the modelling folder
+Models is in the Models

 Performence of the Models and the pickle files are in Performence the structure can easierly be seen after running one of the example data.